-4.2.1 As set out in Code Article 5.4, The starting point of the Test Distribution Plan must shall be a considered Risk Assessment, conducted in good faith, of which Prohibited Substances and/or Prohibited Methods are most likely to be abused in the particular sport(s) and sport discipline(s) in question.
-This assessment should shall take into account (at a minimum) the following information:
+- 4.2.1 As set out in Code Article 5.4, the starting point of the Test Distribution Plan must be a considered assessment, in good faith, of which Prohibited Substances and/or Prohibited Methods are most likely to be abused in the sport(s) and sport discipline(s) in question.
+This assessment should take into account (at a minimum) the following information: - a.
+The physical and other demands of the relevant sport(s) (and/or discipline(s) within the sport(s)), considering in particular the physiological requirements of the sport(s)/sportdiscipline(s);

-- a) The physical and other demands of the relevant sport(s) (and/or discipline(s) within the sport(s)), considering in particular the physiological requirements of the sport(s)/sport discipline(s); - b) Which Prohibited Substances and/or Prohibited Methods an Athlete would consider most likely to enhance performance in the relevant The possible performance-enhancing effects that doping may elicit in such sport(s)/sport discipline(s); - c) The rewards and/or potential incentives for doping available at the different levels of the sport(s)/sport discipline(s) and for the nations participating in such sport(s)/sport discipline(s) and/or other potential incentives for doping; - d) The history of doping in the sport(s)/sport discipline(s), nation(s) and/or Event;
+- b.
+The possible performance-enhancing effects that doping may elicit in such sport(s)/sport discipline(s); - c.
+The rewards available at the different levels of the sport(s)/sport discipline(s) and/or other potential incentives fordoping; - d.
+The history of doping in the sport(s)/sportdiscipline(s);

-[Comment to 4.2.1 (d): Unless there has been a full and effective Testing program in a sport, encompassing both In-Competition and Out-of-Competition Testing, a history of no or few Adverse Analytical Findings says little if anything about the risk of doping in that sport.]
+[Comment to 4.2.1(d): Unless there has been a full and effective Testing program in a sport, encompassing both In- and Out-of-Competition Testing, a history of no or few Adverse Analytical Findings says little if anything about the risk of doping in that sport.]

-- e) Available statistics and research on doping trends (e.g., anti-doping testing figures and anti-doping rule violation reports published by WADA; peer-reviewed articles); - f) Information received/intelligence developed on possible doping practices in the sport (e.g., Laboratory and APMU recommendations; Sample Collection Personnel reports; Athlete testimony; information from criminal investigations; and/or other information received/intelligence developed in accordance with WADA's Guidelines for Coordinating Investigations and Sharing Anti-Doping Information andEvidenceInformation Gathering and Intelligence Sharing) in accordance with Section Article 11.0 of the International Standard for Testing and Investigations; and - g) The outcomes of previous test distribution planning cycles- including past testing strategies-;

-- 4.2.2 In developing its Test Distribution Plan, the Anti-Doping Organization shall be bound by the Technical Document referenced in Code Article 5.4.1 and 6.4.
+- e.
+Available research on doping trends (e.g., peer-reviewedarticles); - f.
+Information received/intelligence developed on possible doping practices in the sport (e.g., Athlete testimony; information from criminal investigations; and/or other intelligence developed in accordance with WADA's Guidelines for Coordinating Investigations and Sharing Anti-Doping Information and Evidence) in accordance with Section 11.0 of the International Standard for Testing and Investigations; and - g.
+The outcomes of previous test distribution planningcycles. - 4.2.2 In developing its Test Distribution Plan, the Anti-Doping Organization shall be bound by the Technical Document referenced in Code Article 5.4.1 and 6.4.
 Additionally, the Anti-Doping Organization shall conduct its own risk assessment.
 It should take into account in good faith any risk assessment for the sport or discipline in question carried out by another Anti-Doping Organization with overlapping Testing Authority.
-However, an International Federation is not bound by a National Anti-Doping Organization's assessment of the risks of doping in a particular sport or discipline, and a National Anti-Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport or discipline. - 4.2.3 The Anti-Doping Organization shall also consider the potential doping patterns in its sport, nation or Event (as applicable).
-This shall include assessing matters such as: - h) which Prohibited Substances and/or Prohibited Methods an Athlete would consider most likely to enhance performance in the relevant sport(s) or discipline(s); At what points in his/hertheir career in the sport an Athlete would be most likely to consider obtaining such an illicit advantage; and - i) given the structure of the season for the sport/discipline in question (including standard Competition schedules and training patterns), at what time(s) during the year an Athlete would be most likely to undertake doping practices. - 4.2.4 All of the remaining steps to be taken in developing a Test Distribution Plan (as set out in the rest of this Section 4.0, below) are to be based on the risk assessment set out in this Article 4.2.
-The Anti-Doping Organization must be able to demonstrate to WADA's satisfaction that it has made a proper assessment of the relevant risks and has adopted an appropriate Test Distribution Plan based on the results of that assessment. - 4.2.2 In developing its Test Distribution Plan, the Anti-Doping Organization shall be bound by the Technical Document referenced in Code Article 5.4.1 and 6.4.
-Additionally, the Anti-Doping Organization shall conduct its own risk assessment.
-It shall take into account in good faith any risk assessment for the sport or discipline in question carried out by another Anti-Doping Organization with overlapping Testing Authority.
-However, an International Federation is not bound by a National Anti-Doping Organization's assessment of the risks of doping in a particular sport or discipline, and a National Anti-Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport or discipline.
+However, an International Federation is not bound by a National Anti-Doping Organization's assessment of the risks of doping in a particular sport or discipline, and a National Anti-Doping Organization is not bound by an International Federation's assessment of the risks of doping in a particular sport ordiscipline. - 4.2.3 The Anti-Doping Organization shall also consider the potential doping patterns in its sport, nation or Event (as applicable).
+This shall include assessing matters such as: - a. which Prohibited Substances and/or Prohibited Methods an Athlete would consider most likely to enhance performance in the relevant sport(s) or discipline(s); - b. at what points in his/her career in the sport an Athlete would be most likely to consider obtaining such an illicit advantage; and - c. given the structure of the season for the sport/discipline in question (including standard Competition schedules and training patterns), at what time(s) during the year an Athlete would be most likely to undertake doping practices.